bandilokesh92/first_repo_practical_learning/README.md

 # Demo practice

-I am learning the git for the first time.
+I am learning the git for the first time :)